 - Unique Selling Proposition (USP): what separates your product from others and makes it stand out.

 - A hero shot — a photo or video showcasing a product/serviсe

-- List of benefits of your offer: a summarized list and a detailed descriptions of each one.
+- List of benefits of your offer: a summarised list and a detailed descriptions of each one.

-- Benefit proof (in case you have MVP, that’s been tested by a selected audience): customer testimonials, reviews, comments, etc.
+- Benefit proof (in case you have MVP, that’s been tested by a target audience): customer testimonials, reviews, comments, etc.

 - Call-To-Action (CTA): “buy a demo version”, “pre-order”, “fund a project”, etc.

 After you created a rad landing page next step is to expose it to potential customers.